dsGitHubRepository/softTestSuiteproj1/README.md

 ### Introduction
-The objective of this problem is to study how social network affects e-commerce or just marketting.
+The objective of this problem is to study how social network affects e-commerce or business.
 Shoppers can see what their friends are buying so that social network can be used to promote e-commerce like Amazon, eBay, etc. Based on those analysis recommendations or emails can be send to customer to promote business.

 ### Goal